45 Showstopping High School Plays for Your School

 7. Anne of Green Gables

-Anne of Green Gables is one of those stories that every young child has read.
+Every young child should read Anne of Green Gables, and this play brings the book to life.
 Anne Shirley is a character who must go through the trials of living with a farmer who believed he was receiving a young boy instead of a girl.
 This story is about family, home, and the concept of love, and it’s a familiar classic.

 Cast: 18–39 roles